Cultural Revolution: Visual arts

 After decreasing in prominence throughout the 1980s, Cultural Revolution posters became prominent in public life again in the 1990s in connection with red tourism, as collectibles, in commercial advertising, and in contemporary art.
 In contemporary China, they continue to be reproduced in large amounts and sold commercially.
-Historic posters are have been the subject of exhibitions and auctions, including in the United States and Europe.
+Historic posters have been the subject of exhibitions and auctions, including in the United States and Europe.

 Before the Cultural Revolution, relatively few cultural productions reflected the lives of peasants and workers; during it, the struggles of workers, peasants, and revolutionary soldiers became frequent artistic subjects, often created by peasants and workers themselves.
 Among the most prominent examples of this style included the peasant paintings of Huxian.
 In the early 1970s, worker, peasant, and soldier-created art was promoted as the paradigm of socialist art.
 The spread of peasant paintings in rural China, for example, became one of the newborn things celebrated in a socialist society.